CiurescuP/First-Web-Page/README.md

 # first-web-page
 My first ever Web Page created for the last exam of a 6 month Web Development course.
+The course actually wasn't as complex as I thought it would be so I was a bit insecure about creating my first website.
+As my first one I'm proud of it, but the thing that I'm most proud of is that I now feel more confident.
+I deep-dive with new tutorial on Youtube, freecodecamp, wr3 school, MDN, or even google for my own growth.
+The course thaught me the basics of HTML, CSS, JavaScript and Responsive Design and it made me fall in love with Web Development.
+For that and for this first website, I'm grateful and proud.